pbklink/motif-core/etc/motif-core.api.md

     export function tryCreateFromJson(_element: JsonElement): Result<BestMarketOrderRoute>;
 }

-// Warning: (ae-missing-release-tag) "BidAskAllowedFieldsGridLayoutDefinitions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "BidAskAllowedSourcedFieldsColumnLayoutDefinitions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type BidAskAllowedFieldsGridLayoutDefinitions = BidAskPair<AllowedFieldsGridLayoutDefinition>;
+export type BidAskAllowedSourcedFieldsColumnLayoutDefinitions = BidAskPair<AllowedSourcedFieldsColumnLayoutDefinition>;

-// Warning: (ae-missing-release-tag) "BidAskGridLayoutDefinitions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "BidAskColumnLayoutDefinitions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type BidAskGridLayoutDefinitions = BidAskPair<RevGridLayoutDefinition>;
+export type BidAskColumnLayoutDefinitions = BidAskPair<RevColumnLayoutDefinition>;

 // @public (undocumented)
 export interface BidAskPair<T> {